ProprioCS/Provia.Documents/Power Table.md

 ## User Stories

-1. As a project manager, I want to use the Orion Smart Table to easily manage and update project data, including item quantities, prices, and descriptions, so that I can keep project information accurate and up-to-date, ensuring smooth project execution and client satisfaction.
+1. As a project manager, I want to use the Provia Smart Table to easily manage and update project data, including item quantities, prices, and descriptions, so that I can keep project information accurate and up-to-date, ensuring smooth project execution and client satisfaction.

-2. As a designer, I want to import my design data from existing software into the Orion Smart Table using the BOM import tool, so that I can seamlessly populate the table with relevant information, reduce manual data entry, and maintain consistency between my design files and the Orion system.
+2. As a designer, I want to import my design data from existing software into the Provia Smart Table using the BOM import tool, so that I can seamlessly populate the table with relevant information, reduce manual data entry, and maintain consistency between my design files and the Provia system.

-3. As a sales representative, I want to leverage the Orion Smart Table's advanced filtering, sorting, and grouping capabilities to quickly identify and analyze key sales data, such as top-selling items, regional trends, and customer preferences, so that I can make data-driven decisions, target my sales efforts effectively, and ultimately increase revenue for the dealership.
+3. As a sales representative, I want to leverage the Provia Smart Table's advanced filtering, sorting, and grouping capabilities to quickly identify and analyze key sales data, such as top-selling items, regional trends, and customer preferences, so that I can make data-driven decisions, target my sales efforts effectively, and ultimately increase revenue for the dealership.

 ## Success Metrics

 1. Time Savings: Achieve a significant reduction in time spent on data management and analysis tasks, such as data entry, updating, and reporting, compared to the current processes.

-2. Data Accuracy and Consistency: Maintain a high level of data accuracy, ensuring that the information within the Orion Smart Table is reliable, consistent, and free from errors.
+2. Data Accuracy and Consistency: Maintain a high level of data accuracy, ensuring that the information within the Provia Smart Table is reliable, consistent, and free from errors.

 3. Project Management Efficiency: Increase the efficiency of project management and execution, measured by factors such as faster project setup, easier tracking of project progress, and reduced communication gaps.

-4. Sales Performance: Demonstrate a measurable improvement in sales performance, such as an increase in revenue or the number of successful deals closed, attributed to the insights and efficiencies gained through the Orion Smart Table.
+4. Sales Performance: Demonstrate a measurable improvement in sales performance, such as an increase in revenue or the number of successful deals closed, attributed to the insights and efficiencies gained through the Provia Smart Table.

-5. Ease of Use: Achieve a high user satisfaction rate when surveyed about the ease of use and intuitiveness of the Orion Smart Table interface, including data entry, navigation, and overall user experience.
+5. Ease of Use: Achieve a high user satisfaction rate when surveyed about the ease of use and intuitiveness of the Provia Smart Table interface, including data entry, navigation, and overall user experience.

-6. Availability of Necessary Functions: Ensure that all identified critical functions, such as data import, sorting, filtering, grouping, and editing, are fully implemented and operational within the Orion Smart Table module.
+6. Availability of Necessary Functions: Ensure that all identified critical functions, such as data import, sorting, filtering, grouping, and editing, are fully implemented and operational within the Provia Smart Table module.

-7. User Satisfaction: Maintain a high average user satisfaction score based on periodic surveys measuring overall satisfaction, perceived value, and likelihood to recommend the Orion Smart Table to colleagues and industry peers.
+7. User Satisfaction: Maintain a high average user satisfaction score based on periodic surveys measuring overall satisfaction, perceived value, and likelihood to recommend the Provia Smart Table to colleagues and industry peers.

 ## Design

-The Orion Smart Table will follow a user-centered design approach, focusing on creating an intuitive, efficient, and visually appealing interface for contract furniture dealers.
+The Provia Smart Table will follow a user-centered design approach, focusing on creating an intuitive, efficient, and visually appealing interface for contract furniture dealers.
 The key design principles and considerations for the module include:

 1. Layout and Navigation: